Pre-Fabricated, Modular and Manufactured Home Construction Permits in South Florida 2026

 Panelized and Component Construction

-Panelized and component construction addresses substantial pre-fabricated building components manufactured at factory for site assembly including wall panels with substantial framing and sheathing pre-installed, roof truss systems manufactured at certified truss plants under Florida Statutes Section 553.844 Truss System Specifications, floor truss systems and engineered floor systems, pre-fabricated stairs, and combined components.
-Panelized construction provides substantial advantages compared to fully site-built construction including improved quality control, faster site construction, and combined benefits while operating under standard local building permit.
+Panelized and component construction addresses pre-fabricated building components manufactured at factory for site assembly including wall panels with framing and sheathing pre-installed, roof truss systems manufactured at certified truss plants under Florida Statutes Section 553.844 Truss System Specifications, floor truss systems and engineered floor systems, pre-fabricated stairs, and components.
+Panelized construction provides advantages compared to fully site-built construction including improved quality control, faster site construction, and benefits while operating under standard local building permit.

 HVHZ Considerations for Modular Construction